 How does our body burn fat?

 Once the fatty acids (triglycerides) are in your bloodstream, they are delivered to your muscles, where they will be oxidised (burned) for energy.
-However, the important thing to remember is that fat is a complex structure and oxygen must be present in order for it to be broken down.
+The important thing to remember is that oxygen MUST be present in order for fat to be broken down.

-It is important to understand that if you have eaten a large meal before your workout, a portion of your blood is potentially being diverted away from your working muscles to the digestive system to help process your food.
-As blood is your body’s oxygen delivery system, this means that there is a high likelihood that there will be less oxygen available to your muscles, which can reduce your body’s fat burning capabilities when exercising.
+Something you should be aware of is that if you’ve eaten a large meal before your workout, a portion of your blood is potentially being diverted away from your working muscles to the digestive system to help process your food.

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.